 We celebrated the sunset with a bottle of Champagne on the beach, accompanied with scallop ceviche with pomelo, shallot and lime.
 Returning to the boat for a shower and refresh we had some very enjoyable soursop martinis on the deck before jumping in the tender back to the beach.
 The setting was absolutely stunning, with 200 candles scattered over the beach, carved sand paths and festive decorations.
 The crew were dressed in sarongs and smart white shirts and ties.
 More Champagne was served while everyone enjoyed the setting and took it all in for a while.
 The menu I prepared with the cooks to start was a yellow fin tuna carpaccio with caviar, avocado cream and horseradish paired with a Chablis.
 The main course was cooked on a charcoal coconut husk grill and featured live lobster with parsley and confit garlic lemon oil, and rare Harvey beef tenderloin medallions with red wine jus.
 Sharing side dishes were grilled asparagus with parmesan gremolata, smashed olive oil and dill baby potatoes, cracked wheat tabouli salad with pressed yuzu dressing while the magnificent wine pairing was a 2014 Louis Jadot Burgundy P.Noir and 2018 Pala I Fiori Vermentino.

-After the main course the crew lit a bon fire on the beach and sang and played guitar.
-I helped prepared a flambé of banana with rum, which was flamed and then sautéed with brown sugar and placed in a Martini glass and topped with vanilla cream Chantilly, amaretto chocolate sauce and topped with roasted crushed hazelnuts.
-When dinner was finished, we all joined the crew around the bon fire for singing, guitar playing and star gazing.
+After the main course, the crew lit a bonfire on the beach and sang and played the guitar.
+I helped prepare a flambé of banana with rum, which was flamed and then sautéed with brown sugar and placed in a Martini glass and topped with vanilla cream Chantilly, amaretto chocolate sauce and topped with roasted crushed hazelnuts.
+When dinner was finished, we all joined the crew around the bonfire for singing, guitar playing and star gazing.
 What an incredible day filled with so many memorable moments, starting at Magic Mountain at sunrise and ending up under the stars on this incredible beach in one of the most beautiful parts of the world – a definite highlight of the whole trip.

 We awoke for our final full day and final dive of the expedition at Pet Rock in Balbulol.
 The dive was with a mild current and there was marine life galore with lots of sea fans micros and school of yellow trevally, which are only found in Raja Ampat.